microsoft/live-share/README.md

 </td>
 </tr></table>

 The initial focus of Visual Studio Live Share is <strong>real-time collaborative development of Node.js and ASP.NET/ASP.NET Core based web applications and services</strong> with more coming in the future.
-It is currently in a limited, private preview.
+It is currently in a limited, private limited preview.

 ## Quick Starts

 - [Start a collaboration session](welcome/welcome-owner.md) (after you've been accepted into the preview)
-- [Join a collaboration session](welcome/welcome-joiner.md) (no need to register or be accepted)
+- [Join a collaboration session](welcome/welcome-joiner.md) (no need to sign up or be accepted in the preview)

 ## Documentation
 - [Getting started and managing collaboration sessions](docs/getting-started.md)